bastillion-io/Bastillion/README.md

 Java JDK 1.6 or greater
 http://www.oracle.com/technetwork/java/javase/overview/index.html

-Maven 3 or greater (Only needed if building from source0 http://maven.apache.org
+Maven 3 or greater ( Only needed if building from source ) http://maven.apache.org

 Must run on *nix with OpenSSH version 2